-Pushing the Limits with Energy Efficient Greenhouse Design
+Pushing the Limits with Greenhouse Design Considerations & Much More

 Learn what it takes to create a healthy and manageable growing environment, whether small or large, heated or unheated!

 Friday evening starts with a 'meet and greet', and is followed by a presentation about the challenges and creative solutions engaged in transitioning The Garden's greenhouse from commercial hydroponics to an energy efficient and productive sub-tropical orchard.

 Saturday and Sunday we explore the following topics:

 Sub-tropical fruit production in Canada

 Rainwater catchment and filtration

-Participants will leave with a deeper understanding of what it takes to create a healthy, sustainable and manageable growing environment with a useful list of resources to continue to develop knowledge, skills and appropriate plans.
+Participants will leave with a deeper understanding of what it takes to create a healthy and manageable growing environment with a useful list of resources to continue to develop knowledge, skills and appropriate plans.
 An online forum with resource links is available to participants after the workshop to share ideas and projects.